Paulina Goto: Other television projects

+Retirement from acting (2024)

+In August 2024, Goto announced that she had decided to retire as an actress in order to focus on her upcoming second studio album and career as a solo singer/songwriter.
+She stated that because acting was a full-time job, often requiring her to be on film sets all day, she had little time for her aspirations as a solo singer.
+During her acting career, she appeared in 8 telenovelas for Mexican media giant, Televisa, as well as films and a television series for Netflix, making her one of Mexico's most popular young actresses.
+Her retirement from acting in the Mexican industry concluded with the release of the Mexican comedy/drama film, Entra mi vida.
+The film was released in Mexico on 18 July 2024.

 Music career

-Debut album: Paulina Goto (2010-2011)
+Debut album: Paulina Goto (2010–2011)

 Following the success of Niña de mi Corazón, Goto signed a contract with Sony Music Mexico in the spring of 2010 to record and release her own album as a solo artist.
 Carlos Lara composed many of the album's songs.
 Lynda Thomas and Pedro Damián were also collaborators in the recording of the album.
 Singer-songwriter, Dulce María, also contributed songs for the album.
 Before the album's release, two songs, Mio and A Pesar del Tiempo, were used on Niña de mi Corazón to promote the upcoming release of the CD.
 On 7 June 2010, her first single, Mio, was released digitally and physically to both iTunes and MixUp stores throughout Mexico.
 The single received over 39,000 plays on the radio within weeks of its release.
 The music video was filmed in May 2010 and released in conjunction with the final episodes of Niña de mi Corazón.
 Goto released her self-titled debut album on 22 June 2010.

 During its first week of release, the album charted at number 7 on Mexico's Top Album charts for iTunes.
 The album debuted at number 66 on the Mexican Top 100 Album Charts during its first week of release.
 It peaked at number 43 on AMPROFON for one week, spending a total of four weeks in the Top 100.
 To promote her CD, Goto performed at various radio shows and festivals in Mexico and Central America throughout the remainder of the year.
 At the end of 2010, Goto lent her vocals to the song La Vida es un cuento de hadas real for the film Barbie, Barbie Moda Mágica en Paris.
 The album's second single, Vete al Diablo, was scheduled to be released sometime in 2011 but was later cancelled for unspecified reasons.
 No other further singles or tours were scheduled for release.